 House sitting is starting to gain popularity these days.
 It’s a fantastic service that both pet/home owners & couples/individuals can benefit from.

 For pet owners, you have the benefit of knowing your home is in safe hands while you are away.
-However, the most appealing part is that you have the peace of mind that your pet/s are being well looked after in their own familiar environment.
-This allows them to avoid the dreaded pet kennel.
+However, the most appealing part is that you have the peace of mind that your pets are being comfortable and well looked after in their own familiar environment.

 For the house sitters, you get the benefit of having a temporary pet to love and care for whilst having a home to stay in.
 House/pet sitting can be extremely beneficial to different types of people including; young couples trying to save for their first home, individuals who simply just can’t afford rent, long term travelers who want a place to settle, or people who are simply pet crazy!